Jarrod Shanahan

 FACULTY PROFILE

-Dr. Jarrod Shanahan studies the social history of punishment and control in the United States and recent protest movements against capitalism.
-He is the author of Captives: How Rikers Island Took New York City Hostage (Verso, 2022), which won the 2023 New York City Book Award, the co-author of States of Incarceration: Rebellion, Reform, and America's Punishment System (Reaktion/Field Notes, 2022), an editor of Treason to Whiteness is Loyalty to Humanity: A Noel Ignatiev Reader (Verso, 2022), and an editor of the journal Hard Crackers: Chronicles of Everyday Life
+Dr. Shanahan is the author of Captives: How Rikers Island Took New York City Hostage (Verso, 2022), winner of the 2023 New York City Book Award, and Every Fire Needs a Little Bit of Help: A Decade of Rebellion, Reform, and Morbid Symptoms (PM Press, 2025).
+He is the co-author of States of Incarceration: Rebellion, Reform, and America's Punishment System (Reaktion/Field Notes, 2022); City Time: On Being Sentenced to Rikers Island (NYU Press, 2025); and Skyscraper Jails: The Abolitionist Fight Against Jail Expansion in New York City (Haymarket, 2025).
+He is an editor of Treason to Whiteness is Loyalty to Humanity: A Noel Ignatiev Reader (Verso, 2022), and was a founding editor of the journal Hard Crackers: Chronicles of Everyday Life